chrispestcode/news2u/README.md

 Majority of the code is written in the `components` folder.
 It consists of `Base Card`, `ListingsCard`, `NewsCard`, `NewsListingsCard`, and `SavedNewsListingCard` components.

-`Base Card` serves as the foundation for the app, containing the header, footer, and `Listings Card` component.
+`Base Card` serves as the foundation for the app, containing the header, footer, and `ListingsCard` component.

-`Listings Card` component contains the logic for toggling between `NewsListingsCard` and `SavedNewsListingCard`.
+`ListingsCard` component contains the logic for toggling between `NewsListingsCard` and `SavedNewsListingCard`.
 Any data that may be transferred between these two components can be facilitated through `Listings Card` component.

 `NewsListingsCard` component contains the logic for listing each individual article.
 It evokes an API request upon mounting and saves any saved articles to `localStorage` before destruction.
 Here is where the `NewsCard` is contained.